R4Opp/overtime_app/README.md

 - SMS Sending -> link to approval or overtime input
 - Administrate admin dashboard
 - Email summary to managers for approval
--Needs to be docuented if employees did not log overtime
+- Needs to be docuented if employees did not log overtime

 ## UI:
 - Bootstrap -> formatting

+## Refactor TODOS:
+- Refactor user association integration test in post_spec